Frequently asked questions

-Febreze, plug-in air fresheners, floor varnish, paints, some scented candles, and aerosol spray products contain vapors that can cause harm or even death to a bird.
-When cleaning, dilute properly and ventilate the area or remove the bird from the room until finishes.
+Febreze, plug-in air fresheners, oven cleaner, floor varnish, paints, scented candles, incenses, and aerosol spray products contain vapors that can cause harm or even death to a bird.
+When cleaning, dilute properly and ventilate the area and remove the bird from the room until finished.
 Secondhand smoke from tobacco and marijuana products can cause eye and lung irritation and more serious infections in birds.

 What type of food should I give my birds?